Naam/Agent-Warden/README.md

 **Key Features:**
 - Install the same project with multiple targets (e.g., both Augment and Cursor)
+- Configure default targets to avoid repeating --target flags
 - Each target maintains its own rules and commands
-- Add rules to all targets or specific targets
+- Add rules to all default targets or specific targets
 - Update and manage targets independently
 - Full backward compatibility with existing single-target projects